 - Fairly often, riders will fail to feed sufficient electrolytes when their horses are in work, which results in deficiencies and imbalances.
 Start including one and see if you notice a difference.

-- Increasing your horse's fitness can really help with providing more energy and there are many fitness plans available - speak to your instructor for advice.
+- Increasing your horse's fitness can really help with energy levels and there are many fitness plans available - speak to your instructor for advice.

 - If your horse is on a restricted diet, ensure they get all the necessary vitamins and minerals with a general purpose supplement or a feed balancer.